 storage & freezing

-- Room temperature: Once baked, store them in an airtight container or on the baking sheet wrapped in plastic wrap at room temperature for 2-3 days.
+Once baked, store leftover apple butter cookies in an airtight container at room temperature for 2-3 days.

 You can find it in the jams/jelly aisle in any grocery store.
 If your store doesn't have any, I bought a jar of Musselman's on Amazon!